Skip to content

 print(f" {n['local_port']} -> {n['neighbor']} port {n['remote_port']}")

-If the reconstructed topology does not match the expected ring order, a cable is connected to the wrong port or a switch is missing.
+If the reconstructed topology does not match the expected ring order, then a cable is connected to the wrong port or a switch is missing.
 Fix the cabling before enabling MRP.

 Rings are the OT standard